Gordian split links in the Gehring ropelength problem: Bounds on ropelength

 \section{Bounds on ropelength}

 \begin{thm}[Original Gehring Problem] Let $C_1$ and $C_2$ be two linked closed curves in $\R^3$ with $\dist(C_1,C_2)\geq 1$.
-Then $\len(C_1)\geq 2\pi$. \end{thm} An elegant proof of this theorem was found by Marvin Ortel, and was first published in \cite{CriticalityForGehringProblem}.
+Then $\len(C_1)\geq 2\pi$.
+If $\len(C_1)=2\pi$, then $C_1$ parametrizes a unit circle. \end{thm} An elegant proof of this theorem was found by Marvin Ortel, and was first published in \cite{CriticalityForGehringProblem}.
 The statement can be strengthened and generalized in various ways.
 We will give a few of the most useful generalizations and some important consequences.

 \begin{defin} Let $C:S^1\to \R^3$ be a closed curve, and let $p \in \R^3$.
-We define the $p$-cone of $C$ as the disk $K:\left(S^1\times [0,1]\right)/_{\sim} \to \R^3$, $K(x,y)=y\cdot C(x) + (1-y)\cdot p$.
+We define the \textit{$p$-cone} of $C$ as the disk $K:\left(S^1\times [0,1]\right)/_{\sim} \to \R^3$, $K(x,y)=y\cdot C(x) + (1-y)\cdot p$.
 Here $(x,y)\sim(x',y') \iff y=0=y'$.
-If $p$ is the center of mass of $C$, we call $K$ the center-of-mass spanning disk of $C$. \end{defin}
+If $p$ is the center of mass of $C$, we call $K$ the \textit{center-of-mass spanning disk} of $C$. \end{defin}

 \begin{thm} Let $C$ be a closed curve, $p$ a point in the convex hull of $C$, $K$ the $p$-cone of $C$.
 Let $r\geq 0$ and let $x_1,x_2,\dots,x_n \in K$ be the vertices of a convex polygon $P \subseteq K$, such that $ \dist(x_i,C)\geq r$ for all $i=1,\dots,n$.
 Then